-The aflatoxin B1 mycotoxin was quantitatively estimated in both local and imported maize by using a High-Performance Liquid Chromatography device (HPLC), this method is suitable and good for conducting the process of separating all types of compounds as it has many advantages including the multiplicity of columns available and used, as well as its sensitivity and the possibility of using it in quantitative analyzes with high accuracy, as well as its ability to separate nonand non temperature-tolerant materials, as it was used in several fields. including health, food, and agricultural in addition to the environmental field (Stanciu et al. 2007, Hao et al. 2008) as the results of the quantitative estimate of aflatoxin B1 toxins for local and imported maize grain showed varying changes and the most prominent of represent the type of temperatures, humidity and pH (WHO, 1987)
+The mycotoxin aflatoxin B1 was quantitatively estimated in both local and imported maize by using a High-Performance Liquid Chromatography device (HPLC), this method is suitable and good for conducting the process of separating all types of compounds as it has many advantages including the multiplicity of columns available and used, as well as its sensitivity and the possibility of using it in quantitative analyzes with high accuracy, as well as its ability to separate nontemperature-tolerant volatile and non materials, as it was used in several fields, including health, food, and agricultural in addition to the environmental field (Stanciu et al. 2007, Hao et al. 2008) as the results of the quantitative estimate of aflatoxin B1 toxins for local and imported maize grain showed varying changes and the most prominent of which represent the type of strain, temperatures, humidity and pH (WHO, 1987)